sdthompson1/risc2cpp/README.md

 cross-compiler tools.
 The tools will have a `riscv32-unknown-elf-` prefix, e.g. running `riscv32-unknown-elf-gcc` will give you the C compiler, `riscv32-unknown-elf-g++` is the C++ compiler, etc.

+__(Note: As of April 2025, with gcc 14.2, the above build procedure does work, but since "zicfilp" isn't supported by gcc yet, `--enable-cet` doesn't do anything useful it seems.
+My plan is to try again when gcc 15 comes out, and see what happens then.)__

 # See also